carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 .. code-block:: console

-  ASAN_OPTIONS=coverage=1 ./fuzzer CORPUS_DIR -runs=0
+  ASAN_OPTIONS=coverage=1:html_cov_report=1 ./fuzzer CORPUS_DIR -runs=0

-This will run all the tests in the CORPUS_DIR but will not generate any new tests and dump covered PCs to disk before exiting.
+This will run all tests in the CORPUS_DIR but will not perform any fuzzing.
-Then you can subtract the set of covered PCs from the set of all instrumented PCs in the binary, see SanitizerCoverage_ for details.
+At the end of the process it will dump a single html file with coverage information.
+See SanitizerCoverage_ for details.

+You may also use other ways to visualize coverage, e.g. `llvm-cov <http://llvm.org/docs/CommandGuide/llvm-cov.html>`_, but those will require you to rebuild the code with different compiler flags.

 User-supplied mutators
 ----------------------